 The Queen can also deny the use of such titles.
 Ever since the Titles Deprivation Act of 1917 took away the dukedoms of Cumberland and Albany from George V’s cousins who fought on the German side in the First World War, the princes of Hanover and Saxe-Coburg and Gotha have had the right to appeal to the sovereign for a restoration of their titles (and also the right to use ‘Prince of Great Britain and Ireland’), though neither family has.
 In a rapidly changing modern society, such naming protocols and claims to titles are seen as increasingly irrelevant, though they draw on a rich and colourful history.

-On 6 May 2019, Prince Harry, the Duke of Sussex, and Meghan, Duchess of Sussex, welcomed the birth of their first child, a boy.
-According to the current regulations of the House of Windsor, the young Sussex baby, as the son of the second-ranked grandson of the sovereign of the United Kingdom (in terms of hierarchy), will not have the title HRH (His Royal Highness) by right – though the Queen may opt to extend this courtesy as she did for the younger children of the Duke of Cambridge, Princess Charlotte and Prince Louis.
-This is a minor point, however, as, when the Queen dies and the next reign begins under Prince Charles, Prince Harry’s children will move up one rank, from great-grandchildren to grandchildren of a sovereign, and will thus be entitled to the ‘Royal Highness’ styling by right, according to the ‘house rules’ of the Windsor dynasty.
+On 6 May 2019, Prince Harry, the Duke of Sussex, and Meghan, Duchess of Sussex, welcomed the birth of their first child, a boy named Archie.
+Archie has no title, he is not an HRH (His Royal Highness) or a prince.
+According to the current regulations of the House of Windsor, Archie, as the son of the second-ranked grandson of the sovereign of the United Kingdom (in terms of hierarchy), did not have the title HRH by right – though the Queen had the option of extending this courtesy as she did for the younger children of the Duke of Cambridge, Princess Charlotte and Prince Louis.
+But when the Queen dies and the next reign begins under Prince Charles, Prince Harry’s children will move up one rank, from great-grandchildren to grandchildren of a sovereign, and will thus be entitled to the ‘Royal Highness’ styling by right, according to the ‘house rules’ of the Windsor dynasty.

 The origins of HRH